Encoding syntactic objects and Merge operations in function spaces: Realization as phase synchronizations

 In \cite{Murphy2}, \cite{Murphy4} Murphy proposes a possible theoretical model, called ROSE, for neurocomputational realizations of Merge, based on neurosurgery experiments measuring phase shifts towards increased phase synchronization and modulation effects of brain waves.
 In essence, Murphy's ROSE model (Representation, Operation, Structure, Encoding) proposes a multi-step process, with a first process of spike-phase coupling that bundles atomic features together (R and O part), followed by phase-coupling of a slower theta rhythm with this morphological spike-phase complex (implementing lexical access and memory) where spikes (encoding features) couple with gamma phases (encoding morphemes) and the amplitude of this gamma wave couples to a theta phase (encoding lexical items).
 In this part of the process (S and E part) lexical items are encoded as theta-gamma-spike synchronized complexes, spatially separated as different cellular clusters that oscillate in the theta range Structure formation in syntax is then modeled as coupling to delta waves, which involves a delta phase-phase locking for merging, while delta phase-locking with the amplitude both of these theta rhythms implement the presence of a head function for syntactic objects.

 For the purposes of the present paper, we do not analyze these models in any detail, as we are not trying to formalize or validate any specific existing model.
-We just point out one particular aspect, that is more directly relevant to the discussion of the previous sections, namely the modeling of hierarchical structure building based on phase synchronization and cross-frequency coupling, which is what motivates and inspires the construction described in this section.
+The main reason why we mention them here is because of one particular aspect, that is directly relevant to the discussion of the previous sections, namely the fact that both of these approaches develop a modeling of hierarchical structure building that involves phase synchronization and cross-frequency coupling.
+This kind of approach and results as one sees in these types of models is what motivates and inspires the construction that we describe in this section.

 Indeed, our goal here is to show that, in our mathematical model, if lexical items are encoded through simple sinusoidal waves, then a model of Merge as discussed in the previous sections can be implemented by synchronizing phases via cross-frequency synchronization, where the phases are locked to a common weighted average expressed as a sum $\oplus_{{\rm Ry}_2,\beta}$.
 The operation we describe is different from what is proposed in \cite{Murphy2}, \cite{Murphy4}, where it is suggested that a mechanism for bracketing would rely on time-ordering, but a direct algebraic verification of nonassociativity is not directly available.
 In the construction we discuss here nonassociativity is realized implementing a phase synchronization via semiring addition.